LayZeeDK/ivy-dynamic-rendering/README.md

 [Here is what you need to know about dynamic components in Angular by Max Koretskyi](https://blog.angularindepth.com/here-is-what-you-need-to-know-about-dynamic-components-in-angular-ac1e96167f9e)

 [It's Alive!
 Dynamic components in Angular by Shmula Jacobs](https://youtu.be/q2Exs-82tkw)

+## Lazy-loading plugin components in Ivy
+Dynamic `import()` statements are transpiled to promises by WebPack and need to be statically analyzable.
+This means that we don't get runtime dynamic imports.
+The experimental solution in this repository works with the Webpack development server supplied by Angular CLI, but doesn't work in production when you need runtime dynamic plugins such as loading a configuration from the a server or dynamic loading based on user input.

+To do this, we would need to combine the experimental Ivy APIs with one of the solutions from the above resources.
+For example `SystemJS.import` or a `<script type="module">` loader.